Support the MRC

 The MRC is critically important to the advertising industry—fostering valid, reliable, and effective measurement since its establishment in 1964 at the recommendation of the U.S. Congress.
-Now faced with increasingly complex media and evolving consumer behavior, MRC is expanding to assume a more proactive orientation toward standards setting, promoting cross platform analytics and growing its international activities in response to the globalization of media.
+Faced with increasingly complex media and evolving consumer behavior on a global scale, the MRC is expanding to assume a more proactive role in standards setting, promoting cross platform analytics and growing its international activities.

-MRC will look to promote measurement consistency and best practices outside the U.S., especially in developing countries, giving MRC members increased visibility into service quality in other countries through formalized communication.
+MRC will look to promote measurement consistency and best practices outside the U.S., especially in developing countries, giving MRC members increased visibility into service quality in other countries.

 The MRC provides educational materials to members regarding quality measurement practices.
 This role will be aligned with understanding new measurement challenges.